Skip to content

 An Example of U-profile in use when building a lean-to in Ireland

-Sizes available: PVC 'U' profiles come in a standard length of 2100mm - matching the width of Multiwall sheet (2.1mtr).
+Sizes available: PVC 'U' profiles come in a standard length of 2100mm - matching the width of the Multiwall sheet (2.1mtr).
 The profiles are available in 10mm, 16mm and 25mm thickness, corresponding to the thickness of Multiwall sheet.

 Colours: Available in White or Brown PVC